}

 “Is the price structurally sound, energetically alive, and informationally coherent?”

-Based on integrity combinations, the Oracle classifies the environment:
+Based on integrity combinations and contextual diagnostics, the Oracle classifies the market environment:

 • CALM_TREND